 Volunteerism, through this course, offers a true understanding of the campus and community culture.
 The course assists in preparing students for their journey in life and fostering strong leadership skills.
 Volunteering builds a sense of purpose and a chance to help the community and individuals through the development of compassion, increased self-confidence and self-worth, also improving communication skills.
 Whether you currently volunteer or would like to begin volunteering, you can earn three hours of college level credits, which can be used toward free electives.

-For more information contact Dr. Belinda A. Dalton-Russell, vice president of student affairs, at (270) 534-3081 or Tamara K. Hodges, administrative assistant to the vice president of student affairs, at (270) 534-3069.
-To register for the Service Learning (GEN 120) course, contact the Master Advising Center, first flood, room 106 in the Anderson Technical Building at WKCTC at (270) 534-3408.
+For more information contact Dr. Belinda A. Dalton-Russell, Vice President of Student Development, at (270) 534-3081 or Tamara K. Hodges, administrative assistant to the vice president of student affairs, at (270) 534-3069.
+To register for the Service Learning (GEN 120) course, contact the Master Advising Center, first floor, room 106 in the Anderson Technical Building at WKCTC at (270) 534-3408.
 What are you waiting for?